ahazem/ruby-conf-18-notes/day-1/yes-you-should-provide-a-client-library-for-your-api.md

 Use an interface description language to create a client library for APIs for several programming languages and services (like Google does, big and small companies also do that).

-Swagger's OpenAPI for example.
+An example is Swagger's OpenAPI.
 Google uses protobufs.

 Recap: